heutelbeck/sapl-policy-engine/sapl-documentation/7_2_Configuration.md

     key-store-type: PKCS12
 ```

-Generate the API key hash with `java -jar sapl-node-4.0.0-SNAPSHOT.jar generate apikey --id service-a --pdp-id default`.
+Generate the API key hash with `sapl generate apikey --id service-a --pdp-id default`.
 The command prints the Argon2 encoded value for the configuration and the plaintext key for the client.
-See [Deployment](../7_1_Deployment/) for the full CLI reference.
+See [Getting Started](../7_1_GettingStarted/) for the full CLI reference.